-PAOK Salonika president invades pitch with gun
+Greek Superleague suspended after PAOK Salonika president invades pitch with gun

 - From the section European Football

-The Greek top-flight match between PAOK Salonika and AEK Athens on Sunday was abandoned after PAOK's president invaded the pitch with a gun.
+The Greek Superleague has been indefinitely suspended after PAOK Salonika's president invaded the pitch with a gun during a match on Sunday.

-Ivan Savvidis tried to confront the referee with a gun in a hip holster after his side had an 89th-minute goal ruled offside with the score 0-0.
+Ivan Savvidis, who had a gun in a hip holster, tried to confront the referee after his side had a late goal ruled out for offside against AEK Athens.

 AEK's players left the pitch concerned for their safety and did not return.

-The match was officially abandoned two hours later but it was reported that the referee had reversed his decision.
+The match was officially abandoned two hours later and local police are seeking Savvidis to arrest him.

+Deputy sports minister Giorgos Vasiliadis announced the abandonment of all top-flight matches on Monday after a meeting with Prime Minister Alexis Tsipras.

+"It won't start again unless there is a clear framework, agreed by all, to move forward with conditions and rules," he added.

+Savvidis, one of Greece's richest men, was born in Georgia of Greek heritage and is a former member of the Russian parliament.

-Savvidis asked his team to leave the pitch following the offside decision then marched towards the referee before being pulled back by bodyguards.
+He asked his team to leave the pitch after PAOK had a goal ruled out for offside in the 89th minute and then marched towards the referee with two bodyguards before being pulled back.

 PAOK are third in the Greek top flight and could have moved within two points of leaders AEK with a win.